clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player.rst

      #.
 Start the installer.
      #.
 Follow the setup wizard.

-For additional help, see the `VMware Workstation Player guide`_.
+For additional help, see the `VMware Workstation Player Documentation`_.

 Download the latest |CL| installer ISO
 **************************************